begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLE

-    IF GETENV("PATH", ExecPath) THEN
+    IF GETENV('PATH', ExecPath) THEN
-        CRT "Execution path is ":ExecPath
+        CRT "Execution path is " : ExecPath
     END ELSE
         CRT "Execution path is not set up"
     END